stellaGK/stella/STELLA_CODE/read_namelists_from_input_file/README.md

 any default options with those specified in the input file.
 Optionally we can check if any input variables are clashing with each other.

+### Convert old input files to the latest stella version.

+In order to convert input files from an older stella version to the newest stella version, one can use the following command in a folder with input files: alias convert_stella_input_files='python3 $STELLA/AUTOMATIC_TESTS/convert_input_files/convert_inputFile.py'

+It is recommended to check the conversion afterwards.
+The script can also downgrade input files from the latest stella version to stella release 0.5.

 ### Namelists

 An overview of all default input parameters of stella can be found in: